Seven Ways to Beat Them

 (Before we dive in, allow us to state the obvious: if you are really in any kind of a dangerous or threatening situation, get to a safe place immediately and talk to a trusted adult about it, inside or outside the company.
 But that is going to be a rare situation.
 We are talking more typical scenarios, like general, “I hate my job” feelings.)

-1. Work Your Hardest.
+1. Work Your Hardest

 I’m sincerely sorry you don’t like your job.
 Have faith that it will get better there or somewhere else.
 And if you work at it, you will eventually find a job you love.
 (Karen and I are big believers in ‘everything happens for a reason’, and according to that philosophy, there’s a reason you are in this job – to learn something new, learn something about yourself, or to meet certain people.)

 That said, you’ve heard the saying, “work is called ‘work’ and not ‘play’ for a reason, blah blah blah.
-And “You have to paying your dues” blah blah blah, but it really is a real thing!
+And “You have to pay your dues” blah blah blah, but it truly is a thing!
 Everyone at a higher level than you at one point had to do work they didn’t like or was super boring.
 And if you are irritated about it, people around you will know it, trust me, and it will be duly noted.
 People HAVE been fired for a bad attitude.
 I’ve seen it happen more than once.

 “EMBRACE THE SUCK.”– Erik